 Raise your home

-Depending on the type of damage your home sustained, you may be eligible for funding to raise your home above the assessed flood level or 2021-22 flood event level.
+As a registered participant, you may be eligible for funding to raise your home above the assessed flood level and 2021-2022 flood event level.

 Home raising might not be suitable for everyone, and you should take your personal circumstances into consideration, including accessibility.
 If home raising isn’t for you, you may be eligible for the Resilient Retrofit program.

-IMPORTANT: Registrations of interest for the Resilient Homes Fund including the Home Raise program have closed, but existing participants can still apply for funding.
+IMPORTANT: Registrations of interest for the Resilient Homes Fund including the Home Raising program closed on 30 July 2023.

 Eligibility